MohamedMesto/Dealna.de_v1.4/README.md

 ### **Typography**

-The typography of **EC Platform 2050 V1** is designed for clarity, readability, and a modern aesthetic.
+The typography of **Dealna.de v1** is designed for clarity, readability, and a modern aesthetic.
 A clean sans-serif font is used throughout the website, ensuring a professional and approachable feel.
 The text is displayed in **#000000** (black) for primary content and **#FFFFFF** (white) for text on darker backgrounds, ensuring high contrast and reducing eye strain.
 Headings and key elements are emphasized using **#04668C** (deep blue), while interactive elements like buttons are highlighted with **#DE8C1C** (warm orange).
 This typography choice enhances the user experience, making the platform intuitive and easy to navigate.

 ---